Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Introduction

 Aligning a sequence of observed PCs can be formulated as a Simultaneous Localization and Mapping (SLAM) \cite{dellaert2006} problem, where full trajectory and map geometry are purely estimated from the sensor's observed 3D points.
 Similarly, this problem definition fits perfectly the Bundle Adjustment (BA) \cite{triggs1999bundle} problem.
 In this paper, we are interested in the design and study of a new observation function that allows to formulate the SLAM (or BA) problem by directly considering the sensor's observed points in an efficient manner.

 An important hindrance is that the sensor's points from PCs are sampled from the scene geometry, consequently it is highly unlikely to observe the same exact point on later observations.
 Therefore, one needs to define some representation of this inherent geometry that is capable of providing the error-point in an efficient manner.
-We will choose planar surfaces as landmarks due to their regularity and simple constrain equation.
+We choose planar surfaces as landmarks due to their regularity and simple constraint equation.
 These geometrical surfaces are commonly present in indoors and urban areas.
 Plane SLAM \cite{weingarten2006,trevor2012} approaches use planes as landmarks, but the observations are pre-processed into planar features, hence, 3D points are not directly used with their consequent performance deterioration.
+Common current challenges in plane-SLAM methods include planar feature extraction or handling large-scale data.
+This paper is focused on the latter.

-We propose a plane SLAM technique for back-end optimization, the Eigen-Factors (EF), tailored for 3D Point Clouds (PC) from RGBD and LiDAR, while being capable of processing a large amount of points with constant complexity.
+We propose a plane SLAM technique for back-end optimization, the Eigen-Factors (EF).
+While the front-end of SLAM deals with processing the raw data by sensors, the back-end focuses on the optimization processes, which is exactly the aim of this paper for plane SLAM.
+EF is tailored for 3D Point Clouds (PC) from RGBD and LiDAR, while being capable of processing a large amount of points with constant complexity.
 This paper is an improved version of the former EF \cite{ferrer2019}, overcoming its main limitation (first order optimization).
 The EF uses planar geometric constraints for the alignment of a trajectory described by a moving sensor.
 To do so, EF aggregates all observed points into the {\em Summation matrix} $S$, a summation of outer product of homogeneous points and directly calculates the exact point error at $O(1)$ complexity.

 In addition, EF optimizes the point to plane error w.r.t. the trajectory.
-The plane variables are calculated in closed form in an early step and the resultant problem is an alternating optimization.
+The plane variables are calculated in closed form in a {\em lower-level} problem and the trajectory estimation corresponds to the {\em upper-level} problem in a bilevel optimization program \cite{colson2007overview}.